-Epiphany Lutheran Church, which is now known as All Peoples Gathering Lutheran Church, was built in 1906.
-The building, which was designed and constructed under the auspices of local architect John Roth Jr., is an outstanding example of Neo-Gothic Revival architecture with magnificent stained glass windows and intricate woodwork.
-In 1925, a social hall addition was completed by another local architect, Hugo Haeuser.
-Epiphany underwent significant social and economic changes throughout the years, and eventually disbanded in 1991, when it passed on its assets to a new congregation, All Peoples.
+Epiphany Lutheran Church (now All Peoples Gathering Lutheran Church), built in 1906, is an outstanding example of Neo-Gothic Revival architecture.
+It was designed and constructed under the auspices of local architect John Roth, Jr. In 1925, a social hall addition was completed, designed by another local architect, Hugo Haeuser.
+Epiphany underwent significant social and economic changes through the years, eventually disbanding in 1991 and passing on its assets to a new congregation, All Peoples.
 All Peoples serves an ethnically and socially diverse population, reflecting a commitment to inclusiveness and social justice.

 Visitors will experience evidence of a vibrant spiritual community with diverse educational, ecological and social justice outreaches.
 The church’s magnificent stained glass windows and other timeless delights provide the physical framework for a diverse mix of educational, ecological and social justice outreaches.
 Examples include: Peeps Academy providing enrichment/tutoring support after school; a garden/greenhouse/water reclamation project, which has received awards for its innovation and benefit to the community; a partnership with St. Vincent de Paul to serve dinner to 200+ guests 5 days/week; and a symbiotic relationship with churches in El Salvador.